Blog > Economics of Software

 Most industries can trace prices and profitability back to this.
 Consider farming.
 The amount of time, effort, and resources it takes one person to do something as simple as grow enough wheat to make one singular loaf of bread is astronomical; go to any grocery store and you can buy it for just a few dollars.
 Producing bread in massively high quantities lowers the price on it significantly.

 For other industries, such as the one WeWork was in, this doesn't apply.
 There's only so low that rent can go, independent of how much real estate space is being owned.
-Even if WeWork owned a lot of real estate, the costs can't drop with scale that signficantly like it can for software.
+Even if WeWork owned a lot of real estate, the costs can't drop with scale that significantly like it can for software.

 Fixed Costs in the Long Run